-1. All manuscripts must be submitted via Submittable in the appropriate categories, during open reading times only.
-Submissions are no longer accepted by post, as Southword is now an online journal.
+1. All stories must be previously unpublished and submitted via Submittable in the appropriate categories during open reading times only.
+Submissions cannot be accepted by post or email.

-2. Work should be submitted in one of the following file formats: .doc, .docx, .rtf, .txt.
-There is a strict submission limit of 2 stories of 3000 words each per person.
+4. Work should be submitted in one of the following file formats: .doc, .docx, .txt, .rtf.

-3. If submitting poetry and prose simultaneously they will be considered by different editors at different times, so to be sure of a response please submit separately, via the appropriate Submittable category.
-Please note the Southword Journal is not currently considering unsolicited submissions of non-fiction or memoir.
+5. If submitting poems and prose simultaneously, they will be considered by different editors at different times, so to be sure of a response please submit separately, via the appropriate Submittable category.
+Southword is not currently considering unsolicited submissions of non-fiction or memoir.

-4. When Submittable prompts you to type a 'cover letter', please include an up-to-date biographical note along with your contact details.
-Nb: Works of translation where the original author is still in copyright will require the bios of both the original author and the translator.
-On the Southword Journal contents page, the poem will be listed under the name of the original author, and the translator will be credited on the poem/story's page itself.
+7. Works of translation where the original author is still in copyright will require the bios of both the original author and the translator.
+On the Southword contents page, the story will be listed under the name of the original author, and the translator will be credited on the story's page itself.

-Any questions regarding these guidelines can be sent to the administrator at info(AT)munsterlit(DOT)ie.
+Any questions regarding these guidelines can be sent to the Publications Officer at info(AT)munsterlit(DOT)ie